Ciao287/Games/README.md

   user: 'spock', //Values ​​can be 'rock', 'paper', 'scissors', 'lizard' or 'spock' or false
   enemy: false, //Values ​​can be 'rock', 'paper', 'scissors', 'lizard', 'spock' or false
   winner: false, //Values ​​can be false, 'Win', 'Lose' or 'Tie'
-  message: false //There are 10 different messages, to see them all visit https://github.com/Ciao287/Games/blob/main/index.js lines 327-331.
-In this case, it can also be false because the game has not ended yet.
+  message: false //There are 10 different messages, to see them all visit https://github.com/Ciao287/Games/blob/main/index.js#L327-L331 (lines 327-331).
+In this case, it can also be false because the game has not ended yet
 }
 ```
 3) Via POST request `/api/rpsls/multiplayer/PRIVATE_TOKEN`, sending as body: